IBM-Watson/wex-appbuilder-samples/crossfilter/README.md

 ![Crossfilter Example](crossfilter.png)

-The example assumes there is an entity called 'reviews'.
+The example assumes there is an entity called 'review'.
 CSV sample data is included.